johannesharmse/datascience_cookiecutter/README.md

 `[options]` refers to the arguments you can use when creating the file structure.
 The arguments are listed below:

+`-h` (Eg. `bash cookiecutter.sh -h "all"`) Use this to get help in this script. `all` has to be specified as the argument value such as in the example.
+It cannot be used in combination with any of the other arguments below.

 `-d` (Eg. `bash cookiecutter.sh -d "Data Science Project/Project 1"`) Destination folder path.
 If not specified, a default `Root` folder will be created.

 `-l` (Eg. `bash cookiecutter.sh -l "My LICENSES/My Own License.md"`) License file path.
 If not specified, the default License file will be added from the Templates folder.